Graduate Enrollment Enhancement Program

 Guidelines for Completing the Application:

-- GEEP applications are reviewed by the Graduate School Deans.
+GEEP applications will be reviewed by Associate Deans of the Graduate School who the make recommendations for funding.
 Applicants receive an e-mail confirmation/commitment with instructions on how to proceed.
+Please note: Only one application will be funded per department each year.

 Reporting on Funded Activities